-Before summer hits, it’s a great idea to discover or rediscover hobbies and activities that you find to be genuinely fun and aren’t going to make you dwell on something you’re lacking.
+Before summer hits, it’s a great idea to discover or rediscover activities that you find to be genuinely fun.
+It’s important that these activities or hobbies are engaging and don’t cause you to dwell on something that you’re lacking.

-As humans, social connection is paramount to our well-being, but we can get that without the false sense of community or friendship that drugs and alcohol can bring.
+As humans, social connection is key for our well-being.
+Luckily, we can achieve it without the false sense of community or friendship that drugs and alcohol provide.
 It’s as important as ever to stay in touch with your sponsor or friends who embrace the sober lifestyle with you.
-Having an outline for your fun (for the night or for the long term) as well as a couple of people you can call if you’re really struggling can help immensely.
+Having an outline for your fun (for the night or for the long term) as well as a couple of people you can call if you’re really struggling can help.

 Rumination is being stuck in a repetitive thought cycle.
 The bothersome thoughts tend to be negative and incredibly difficult to break from.
-Rumination also leads to substance abuse and is common in comorbid occurring disorders like depression and anxiety.
-If you don’t have specific coping mechanisms or recovery resources that help you deal with rumination, it’s time to get some and to have that information ready at a moment’s notice when “healthy habits” are the last things on your mind.
+Rumination also leads to substance abuse and is common in recurring disorders like depression and anxiety.
+If you don’t have specific coping mechanisms or recovery resources that help you deal with rumination, it’s time to get some.
+Have your tips ready at a moment’s notice, especially when “healthy habits” are the last things on your mind.

 If you have already been through a drug treatment program or spent any time in rehab center meetings, you are probably familiar with these concepts already—but it doesn’t mean you don’t need to give yourself reminders frequently, if not daily.

 On that note, the minutes or hour before heading out or seeing friends is a key time to reacquaint yourself with why you are in recovery or how much better your life is without drugs or alcohol.
-Worrying about how beautiful your new life is going to be is the perfect way to not get too caught up with what others might be doing or discussing.
+Concerning yourself with the benefits and health of your new lifestyle can be a good way to not get caught up with what others might be doing or talking about.

-You probably know those situations where urges to use drugs or alcohol can be absolutely overwhelming.
+You probably can relate to situations where the urge to use drugs or alcohol is overwhelming.
 Humans already experience “decision fatigue” with choices like what to eat for dinner—don’t let yourself think for a moment that a raging party or catching up with friends at a bar is going to be much easier this time around.

-If the event involves people with drug or alcohol addiction (whether they realize and acknowledge it or not) or friends that can’t or won’t be mindful of your recovery and your needs, it makes a lot of sense to just politely decline.
+If the event involves interacting with people with addiction or friends that can’t or won’t be mindful of your recovery and your needs, it makes a lot of sense to politely decline.

-While an inpatient treatment program might seem like too much the second or third time around, it depends on your situation as well as the substance.
-If you are attending outpatient treatment or meetings at a drug rehab center for the season or for the long term, the consistency can turn out to be better for you than going at it alone and risking caving.
+While an inpatient treatment program might seem like too much the second or third time around, it depends on your situation and the substance.
+If you are attending outpatient treatment or meetings at a drug rehab center, the consistency might be better for you than going it alone.

-Especially in our younger years, we can underestimate the swiftness and strength with which we can find ourselves with a substance use disorder or engaging in drug abuse again, even if we have already received drug treatment in the past.
-But just a little extra preparation can lead to a summer that’s unbelievable—and just so happens to be sober.
+Especially in our younger years, we can underestimate the swiftness and strength with which we can find ourselves with a substance use disorder, even if we have already received drug treatment in the past.
+But just a little extra preparation can lead to summers that are incredible—and just so happen to be sober.

-Are you looking for drug rehab centers in NJ?
 Seeking addiction treatment doesn’t have to be a hardship during an already difficult time.
 Addiction Treatment Group is available 24 hours a day to help you or your loved one get their life back.
-Make your recovery the top priority at a drug and alcohol treatment center near you.
+Make your recovery the top priority at an alcohol addiction recovery center in Florida or wherever you reside on the East Coast.
 Call us today at (888)-972-8513.